xvertile/Ethical-Proxy-Guard/README.md

 ## Conclusion
 Adopting a proactive approach to domain blacklisting is crucial for maintaining the integrity and ethical use of proxy services.
 Our scripts make it easier to manage such blacklists, ensuring a secure and responsible network environment.

+## Credits
+The domains used in this repo are from DataImpulse website.
+You can find the original list [here](https://docs.google.com/spreadsheets/d/18RwU3srsbO2PzQxrPxjN2cVLkrV6ZKrdRERlz3k2MKU/edit?usp=sharing).